Faith, worship, funerals and bereavement

 - if you or anyone in your household has or shows symptoms of COVID-19, do not visit a place of worship.
 Stay at home

-- if you are over 70 or vulnerable, you should take particular care to adhere to social distancing and minimise contact with others outside your household
+- if you are over 60 or clinically extremely vulnerable, you should take particular care to adhere to social distancing and minimise contact with others outside your household

-- from 8 August you must wear a face covering in a place of worship, unless you are exempt.
-You must also wear one on public transport, in shops and in many other indoor public spaces.
+- you must wear a face covering in any public indoor space and on public transport, unless you are exempt.
 Religious garments such as the Niqab are acceptable but must fit securely round the side of the face.
 See the government guidance on face coverings for details

 Church of England's guidance for churches